DjangoGirls/tutorial/en/html/README.md

 $ git status
 ```

 We're almost there, now it's time to tell it to save this change in its history.
 We're going to give it a "commit message" where we describe what we've changed.
-You can type anything you'd like at this stage, but it's helpful to type something descriptive so that you can remember what you've done in the future.
+You can type anything you'd like at this stage, but it's helpful to type something descriptive so that, in the future, you can remember what you've done.

 {% filename %}command-line{% endfilename %}
 ```